How to Make Homemade Ginger Beer

 This means that you can play with the fermentation time to suit your taste.
 If you like your ginger beer a bit more sweet with less tartness, then stop it on the early side.
 If you want a high level of probiotics, less sugar, lots of carbonation and a tangy taste, then make sure that your leave the batch to ferment fully.

 How Temperature Affects Rates of Fermentation

 There is a universal law regarding fermentation and temperature, and that is that the warmer it is, the faster the fermentation process.
 On the other end of the spectrum, low temperatures cause fermentation to slow down quite a lot.
 Therefore it is important to take into account what temperature you are fermenting at.
-If it is cold in your house, allow for an extra day or two to ensure that fermentation takes place fully.
+If it is cold in your house, allow for extra time to ensure that fermentation takes place fully.
 If it is super hot, then you should monitor the level of fermentation and transfer the batch to the refrigerator as soon as it has reached the level which you like.

 Also, if the temperatures are high and fermentation is happening at a rapid rate, this will mean that the pressure building up in your jar is happening faster too.
 Therefore, the warmer it is, the more diligent one should be with regards to burping your jar and letting out pressure.
 Exploding glass jars can be a serious hazard if anyone is in the vicinity when it happens, not to mention a huge mess!

 As you can see, making your own home style ginger beer is fairly simple.
 It does not require you to go out and buy a whole lot of home brewing equipment, and depending on the temperature does not take that long to mature.